wp-plugins/giveaways-contests-by-promosimple/readme.txt

 1. Upload the folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. You should now have an additional "PS" button on the word editor for adding your promos
+1. You should now have an additional "PS" button on the word editor for adding your contests

 == Frequently Asked Questions ==

-= Does this plugin allow me to create promotions and giveaways? =
+= Does this plugin allow me to create contests and giveaways? =

 No, this is designed to work with your <a href="http://promosimple.com">PromoSimple</a> account

 == Screenshots ==

-1. Shows the PS "PromoSimple" shortcode button.
+1. The PS "PromoSimple" shortcode button.

 == Changelog ==